 Natural History Museum of Ireland: This grand 19th-century museum is home to a huge collection of animal and plant specimens and makes a fascinating place to spend a rainy day.
 Free to visit, the museum has changed little over the years it's been in operation, and visiting feels almost like stepping back in time to an earlier age of science.
 Large bags are not permitted inside the museum, so make sure you leave yours at a Dublin luggage storage shop before you visit.

-How much does luggage storage cost near Temple Bar?
+How much does it cost to store luggage near Temple Bar?